 Let’s just say that traveling kids these days, including mine, can be glued to their iPads and iPods while in transit and during downtime in hotel rooms (like here at Four Seasons Hotel George V, Paris).
 I’m so grateful for these devices, but keen for my daughter to break from watching shows to learn something new.
 I’ve downloaded National Geographic Kids for her through Texture, a magazine I almost bought a print subscription for.

 Because kids will be using your account, make sure that they only read magazines that you approve of and download to their iPads.
-In theory, they could download a magazine like Cosmopolitan which is not age-appropriate for my 9-year-old, for example, but with supervision (like with anything else on the internet) you can avoid this.
+In theory, they could download a magazine like Cosmopolitan which is not age-appropriate for my young daughter, for example, but with supervision (like with anything else on the internet) you can avoid this.